ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 domain.
 The client receives a set of SCTs as part of the TLS handshake.
-The client MUST discard SCTs that are not signed by a known log and SHOULD store the remaining SCTs together with the corresponding certificate chain for later retrieval.
+The client MUST discard SCTs that are not signed by a known log and SHOULD store the remaining SCTs together with the corresponding certificate chain for later use in feedback.

 When the client later reconnects to any HTTPS server for the same domain it again receives a set of SCTs.
-The client MUST update its store of SCTs for the domain and MUST send to the server the ones in its store that were not received from that server.
+The client MUST update its store of SCTs for the domain and MUST send to the server the ones in the store that were not received from that server.

 Note that the SCT store also contains SCTs received in certificates.